What is Recognition of Prior Learning (RPL) at Red River College?

 It is possible to achieve a maximum of 75% credit in a program through the RPL processes.
 In most cases, the remaining (i.e. 25%) must be earned in actual studies through RRC.
 The number of credits awarded depends upon the nature and extent of the student’s learning, how well it matches the learning requirements for courses in a RRC program and if the learning is successfully demonstrated.
 Please see RRC Policy A14 – Recognition of Prior Learning.

 How will RPL credit appear on a transcript?

 Course credits achieved through an RPL assessment are recorded on the student’s academic record and an official College transcript may be requested.
 The College records successful RPL course assessment in the student information system in the same way in which grades are normally transcribed.
 Where this is not appropriate, the designation CR (Credit) is used.
 Unsuccessful RPL will be recorded as No Credit (NC) in the student information system.

 Program faculty complete the “Results of Challenge Process and/or Portfolio Assessment” form and notify the student of either successful or unsuccessful RPL.

 Where can students find information about RPL?

-RPL information and resources for students are available from the RPL Advisor – Enrolment Services, Student Service Centres, School of Continuing Education, and on the College website.
+RPL information and resources for students are available from the RPL Advisor – Student Support Services, Student Service Centres, School of Continuing Education, and on the College website.